sujith-eag/Learning_Journey/Python/temp/Functions.md

 ## Function Definition

 `def` associates a "body" with a "name"
-Name can be reassigned and even differnet body can be assigned using conditionals
+Name can be reassigned and even different body can be assigned using conditionals
 ```python
 if condition:
     def f(a,b,c):